Everything we know about suspected serial killings of homeless people in NYC and DC

 Homeless men targeted, killed in DC, NYC; manhunt for suspect underway

-A man suspected in a string of attacks on homeless people across New York City and Washington, DC, has been arrested following a massive manhunt.
+A man suspected in a string of attacks on homeless people across New York City and Washington DC is being held without bail on first-degree murder charges.

-DC police announced the arrest early Tuesday morning after a $70,000 reward was offered for information leading to his capture.
+Gerald Brevard III, 30, was arrested on Tuesday in the nation’s capital following a massive manhunt across both cities.
+He is accused of stalking and shooting five homeless men - two fatally - as they slept on the streets over a 10-day period this month.

-The suspect has not been named officially by authorities but was identified by law enforcement sources as Gerald Brevard III, a 30-year-old with a history of mental illness and an extensive rap sheet.
+Police linked the cases through ballistics evidence, telephone records and Mr Brevard’s social media posts, prosecutors said at his arraignment on Wednesday.

 Here’s everything we know so far: